mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 86 - Mutable Const Arrays/readme.md

 # Conclusion

-We should always favour immutability on our designs and take extra care with side effects.
+We should always favor immutability on our designs and take extra care with side effects.

 # More Info